hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

    OLAP-specific and OLTP-specific database load types require different storage internals than simply using RocksDB for everything.

-## So, let's provide everyone with everyone's data in a trustless manner?
+## Let's provide everyone with everyone's data in a trustless manner, shall we?